Tripura Baptist Christian Union

 The Tripura Baptist Christian Union (TBCU) is a Baptist Christian denomination in Tripura, India.
 It has its head office in Agartala, the state capital.
 The TBCU is affiliated to the Asia Pacific Baptist Federation (APBF) and the Baptist World Alliance (BWA).
-It is also a member church in the North East India Christian Council (NEICC), a regional church body of the National Council of Churches in India (NCCI).
-As of 2020, TBCU had 84,795 members in 943 churches.
+It is also a member church of the North East India Christian Council (NEICC), a regional church body of the National Council of Churches in India (NCCI).

 History

 The union was formed under the leadership of Rev. M.J.
 Eade in December 1938 in Lakshmilunga, a village six miles from Agartala.

-TBCU was supported and funded from the beginning by the New Zealand Baptist Missionary Society (NZBMS) and they provided most of the staff till the 1960s.
+TBCU was supported and funded from the beginning by the New Zealand Baptist Missionary Society (NZBMS), which also provided most of the staff till the 1960s.
 Since then TBCU has now become an independent indigenous self-supporting church organisation.
 Rev. M.J.
 Eade was appointed as the first General Secretary of the Tripura Baptist Christian Union.
 Rev. Lalhuala Darlong was the first national General Secretary.

 TBCU employs many pastors and evangelists and runs community programs such as schools and dispensaries.

-Since the early 80s, it has been working in partnerships with the Baptist Church of Mizoram (BCM) and also with the Evangelical Church of Maraland (ECM) from Mizoram.
+Since the early 1980s, it has been working in partnerships with the Baptist Church of Mizoram (BCM) and the Evangelical Church of Maraland (ECM) from Mizoram.
 Both BCM and ECM have many workers in Tripura working as missionaries and evangelist/teachers in various TBCU churches and schools.

-TBCU celebrated its Golden jubilee and Diamond Jubilees in 1988 and 1998 respectively with much fanfare.
+TBCU celebrated its Golden Jubilee and Diamond Jubilees in 1988 and 1998 respectively with much fanfare.